f-jennyp/SoulTune/README.md

 # SoulTune
-SoulTune is a music player android application that is build in Java and combines the following main features:
+SoulTune is a music player android application that is build in Java.
+It allows you to play songs stored on your device and can be controlled by voice commands.
+The app combines the following main features:
 * Read songs, albums, and artists from device
 * Light and dark mode
 * Sleep mode